markcatalysis/ny_phil_selection/README.md

 With these as labels we hope to be able to find the indirect relationship between external economic factors on the choice of programs.

 I have engineered some additional features from the data and continue to do so.
 After some initial linear regression scoring, which has revealed a very low correlation between the number of most frequent composers and CEI data, more relevant features such as those indicating smaller orchestras (eg: keywords of CONCERTO and QUARTET).
 I will be looking for additional economic data and budgetary information.

+# Project Redirect

+The ultimate goal of this project was to evaluate the choices made for the NYPhil based on external economic influences.
+As such, I am reshaping the data to create a more useful label that evaluates a program by unconventionality of the program works.
+Penalized are composers and pieces that regularly appear.
+This processed value will be indexed by date of the first concert for the program.
+This will be evaluated with exogenous featurized economics data pulled from various sources that will be listed here later once I have chosen the most relevant datasets.
+Included so far are the NY City and State CEI as previously described but also stock market indices.